underscoreio/shapeless-guide/src/pages/ops/migration.md

 ### Step 3.
 Adding new fields

-We need a mechanism for calculating default values to suppose the addition of new fields.
+We need a mechanism for calculating default values to support the addition of new fields.
-Shapeless doesn't provide a type class for this but Cats does in the form of a `Monoid`.
+Shapeless doesn't provide a type class for this, but Cats does in the form of a `Monoid`.
 Here's a simplified definition: